 Customer ID - Enter your state, tribal or other unique customer ID as an additional identifier of your customer.
 This field is optional.

 Fed Description - Enter the type of tobacco product based on the federal definition.
-Refer to the electronic filing Table of Codes.
+Refer to the Electronic Filing Guide Table of Codes.

 State Description - Enter the type of tobacco product based on the state's statutes and regulations.